iLib-js/ilib-mono/README.md

       will be used as-is.
 The overall [shared] locale map is also applied if there is no locale map in the template mapping for a particular locale.
+    - ignoreComments: specify whether to ignore types of comments.
+Possible values are:
+        - *true* All comment types should be ignored
+        - *false* No comment types should be ignored (default)
+        - Array of strings.
+Name the types of comments that should be ignored.
+Possible values are:
+            - "translator" - ignore translator comments (prefix is "# ")
+            - "extracted" - ignore comments extracted from the source code (prefix is "#.")
+            - "flags" - ignore special processing flags (prefix is "#,")
+            - "previous" - ignore previous translation (prefix is "#|")
+            - "paths" - ignore file names and line numbers (prefix is "#:")

 Example configuration: